MooerFoes/scal-sdt/README.md

 ### Install Requirements

 Linux is recommended.
 (If you care to install `bitsandbytes` on Windows)

+Python 3.10.
+Will not work on 3.7.
 Torch 1.13 and CUDA 11.6.
 Match exact version is recommended but not required.

 [xformers](https://github.com/facebookresearch/xformers) is required for efficient VRAM usage.
 Easiest way to install it is `conda install xformers`.